ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 | 20 | 0 | 0 | 0 | 1 |
 | 956 | 0 | 1 | 0 | 0 |

-The issue here is that:
+There are two issues with this approach:
-* multiple `OR` operations are required to query the captivity numbers.
+1. multiple `OR` operations are required to query the captivity numbers.
-* a new bitmap must be created each time captivity numbers change
+2. a new bitmap must be created each time captivity numbers change

 ### Equality encoding groups of values